 The route callback takes in a req (request) and res (response) which are modified versions of the objects passed to the core request event.
 Express adds functionality to both objects but for this exercise we’ll concentrate on the response object.

 With the response object the following code will do two things.
 It will set the content type header (Content-Type) using the res.type function.
-A text response will be sent back using res.send which will set the content length header (Content-Length).
+A text response will be sent back using res.send which will automatically set the content length header (Content-Length).

 var express = require('express');